timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Here's where PM interviews could use some improvement.
 I believe if companies are requesting candidates to invest so much of their time into the interview process, they should at least compensate the candidate for their time.

 Meanwhile, I found the consulting interview process to move by extremely quickly, and I was never particularly stressed throughout the process.
-Whether or not consulting interviews are fair assessments of candidate ability is another story.

 # Final comments and resources